1954 FIFA World Cup: Final: "The Miracle of Bern"

-The West Germans were handed the Jules Rimet Trophy and the title of World Cup winners, while the crowd sang along to the tune of the national anthem of West Germany (a scandal broke because the first stanza was sung, the atmosphere became tense).
-In Germany the success is known as "The Miracle of Berne", upon which a 2003 film of the same name was based.
-For the Hungarians, the defeat was a disaster, and remains controversial due to claimed referee errors and claims of doping.
+The West Germans were handed the Jules Rimet Trophy as World Cup winners, while the crowd sang along to the tune of the national anthem of Germany–there was disquiet in the stadium as the Germans fans decided to sing the (too) well known anthem's first stanza Deutschland über alles, instead of the uncontroversial third Unity and Justice and Freedom which was supposed to be sung at official events according to a 1952 decree.
+In Germany the success is known as the "Miracle of Bern" (Das Wunder Von Bern), and was memorialised in a 2003 film of the same name.
+For the Hungarians, the defeat was a disaster, and remains controversial due to apparent refereeing errors and claims of doping.

 One controversy concerns the 2–2 equaliser.
-Hungarian goalie Gyula Grosics jumped to catch Fritz Walter's corner shot, but in plain sight of the camera, Hans Schäfer obstructed him, and so the ball reached Rahn unhindered.
-The second controversy concerns allegations of doping to explain the better condition of the West German team in the second half.
-Though teammates steadfastly denied this rumour, German historian Guido Knopp claimed in a 2004 documentary for German public channel ZDF that the players were injected with shots of vitamin C at half-time, using a needle earlier taken from a Soviet sports doctor, which would also explain the wave of jaundice among team members following the tournament.
+Hungarian goalie Gyula Grosics jumped to catch Fritz Walter's corner shot, but Hans Schäfer obstructed him (in plain sight of TV cameras), allowing the ball to reach Rahn, who then scored.
+Another controversy concerns allegations of doping.
+Though teammates steadfastly denied this rumour, German historian Guido Knopp claimed in a 2004 documentary for German public channel ZDF that the players were injected with shots of vitamin C at half-time, using a needle earlier taken from a Soviet sports doctor.
+This would explain both the better condition of the West German team in the second half and the wave of jaundice among their players following the tournament.
 A Leipzig University study in 2010 posited that the West German players had been injected with the banned substance methamphetamine.

 Most controversial was the offside ruling for Puskás's intended 87th-minute equaliser.
 The camera filming the official footage was in a bad position to judge the situation, but eyewitnesses claimed that the referee was wrong, including West German substitute player Alfred Pfaff.
-However, since then, unofficial footage surfaced evidencing no offside (shown on North German regional public channel NDR in 2004.)
+In 2004, North German regional public channel NDR aired unofficial footage appearing to show that Puskás was onside.

 Records

-The following all-time records were set or equalled at this tournament, and have not subsequently been surpassed:
+The following all-time records were set or equalled at this tournament, and have not been surpassed: